chauff/cse1500-web-transcripts/Assignment-1.md

 ## 5. Design your own board game app

 Having looked at at least four existing implementations of your chosen board game (4.1), you are now in a position to design your own game interface.
 Similar to the wireframe example in the course book (check Chapter 2 if you have not done so yet), start designing your own application.
 Create one **splash screen** and one **game screen**.
-As pointed out already, your Web application should be designed for the standard Desktop interface (i.e. not mobile).
+As pointed out already, your web application should be designed for the standard Desktop interface (i.e. not mobile).
 Use the software of your choice to create those wireframes.
-If you do not have any software installed on your machine that can be used for this purpose ... online platforms specifically for wireframe design are just a Web search away, e.g. the simple [wireframe.cc](https://wireframe.cc/) or the more elaborate [NinjaMock](https://ninjamock.com/) and [Gliffy](https://www.gliffy.com/).
+If you do not have any software installed on your machine that can be used for this purpose ... online platforms specifically for wireframe design are just a web search away, e.g. the simple [wireframe.cc](https://wireframe.cc/) or the more elaborate [NinjaMock](https://ninjamock.com/) and [Gliffy](https://www.gliffy.com/).

 ### 5.1)